SovereignCloudStack/central-api/README.md

 ## Premise

-By embracing existing open source solutions and bundling them, SCS is intended to provide a viable alternative to widely adopted proprietary cloud offerings, including Infrastructure-as-a-Service offerings, Kubernetes-as-a-Service offerings and other X-as-a-Service offerings.
+By embracing existing open source solutions and bundling them, SCS provides a viable alternative to widely adopted proprietary cloud offerings, including
+Infrastructure-as-a-Service offerings, Kubernetes-as-a-Service offerings and other X-as-a-Service offerings.

 The choice to embrace existing technology has huge advantages over starting from scratch.
-By not reinventing wheels, a lot of effort can be saved.
-Existing communities can be strengthened.
+By not reinventing wheels, a lot of effort is saved and existing communities are strengthened.
 The adoption of existing open standards is supported, reducing market fragmentation and increasing interoperability.

 ## Challenge